[C3C] Civilization Reborn - gameplay balance mod

 - Renamed Ancient Cavalry to Companion Cavalry to fit in better with history.

-- Removed Naval Power flag from Curragh and added Transport Capacity of 1 and Naval Transport flag to it.
+- Removed Naval Power flag from Curragh, and added Transport Capacity of 1 and Naval Transport flag to it.
 This makes unit transportation over the sea available with Alphabet, instead of Map Making, albeit at half the capacity.

-- Changed the stats of Galley from 1-1-3 to 2-2-3 and added Naval Power flag to it.
-This reflects its significantly higher combat capability when compared to the Curragh and encourages the AI to engage Galleys and Byzantine Dromons in combat.
+- Changed the stats of Galley from 1-1-3 to 2-2-3, and added Naval Power flag to it.
+This reflects its significantly higher combat capability when compared to the Curragh, and encourages the AI to engage Galleys and Byzantine Dromons in combat.

 - Changed the stats of Byzantine Dromon from 2-1-3 to 2-2-3 to balance the increased stats of the Galley.

 - Added Wheeled flag to Curragh, Galley and Byzantine Dromon to deny them the ability to enter Ocean tiles.
 This improves historical realism, as Galleys were notorious for being unstable in anything but the calmest of seas.
-The change is disregarded when running the game with Flintlock's C3X Release 16 mod, however the player can use the house rule of not entering Ocean tiles with any of these ships.
+The change is disregarded when running the game with Flintlock's C3X mod, however the player can use the house rule of not entering Ocean tiles with any of these ships.

 - Removed upgrade path of Galley and Byzantine Dromon to Caravel, making them instead obsolete by Frigate and English Man-O-War.
 This reflects the units being used historically well into the late Medieval Era, albeit featuring significant evolutions compared to the Ancient Era Galleys.

-- Renamed the Colosseum building to Amphitheater and reduced its shield cost from 120 to 90.
-This is done to better represent it as a universal, rather than specific, building, to increase the likelihood of it being used by the player and to normalize its shield cost to half of the shield cost sum of Temple and Cathedral.
+- Renamed the Colosseum building to Amphitheater, and reduced its shield cost from 120 to 90.
+This is done to better represent it as a universal, rather than specific, building, to increase the likelihood of it being used by the player, and to normalize its shield cost to half of the shield cost sum of Temple and Cathedral.

-- Removed the happy citizens scaling due to luxury resources from the Marketplace building and reduced its shield cost from 100 to 80.
-This creates new gameplay opportunities by ensuring the player has to actually manage citizen happiness, instead of simply building the Marketplace and securing every luxury resource.
+- Removed the happy citizens scaling due to luxury resources from the Marketplace building, and reduced its shield cost from 100 to 80.
+This creates new gameplay opportunities, by ensuring the player has to actually manage citizen happiness, instead of simply building the Marketplace, and securing every luxury resource.

 - Decreased the shield cost of Courthouse from 80 to 60 to encourage it being built by the player.

 - Changed The Statue of Zeus wonder to be made obsolete by Chivalry, instead of Metallurgy, improving historical accuracy.
-This will reduce the previously excessive power of the wonder and allow for an interesting judgment call on the part of the player, whether or not to postpone getting Chivalry to prolong the lifetime of Companion Cavalry.
+This will reduce the previously excessive power of the wonder, and allow for an interesting judgment call on the part of the player, whether or not to postpone getting Chivalry to prolong the lifetime of Companion Cavalry.

 - Decreased the shield cost of The Oracle wonder from 300 to 200, since previously its cost was exceedingly high for the advantage provided, especially when compared to the 300-shield cost of The Hanging Gardens wonder.